 - 15. Skill Attainment: Describe your strategy to provide services to at risk and drop-out youth to assist them in returning to high school or alternative education.
-Skill attainment resources we use are those that best match the learning style of each youth: Learn4Life provides home-based and online alternative education, including secondary education at the Manchester location, supported by Equus staff.
+Skill attainment resources we use are those that best match the learning style of each youth: Learn4Life provides home-based and online alternative education, including secondary education, supported by Equus staff.
 Fresno, Clovis, and Central Adult Schools serve youth suited to a more traditional classroom setting.
 Job Corps, Youth Build, and Fresno County charter schools provide tutoring services, supplemented by our staff, who also provide tutoring. - 16.
 Information/Referral: Describe how you will ensure that all youth are provided information on the full array of services that are available through the One-Stop, partners and community-based organizations.
 Describe how you will facilitate the referral process to enroll youth in additional appropriate training and educational programs that have the capacity to serve the participant either on a sequential or concurrent basis.
 All referrals will be made through the Unite Us platform.
 Disconnected youth come to the program with many needs that we help them overcome in pursuit of career success.
 We have developed many relationships in Fresno County that meet a variety of youth needs.
-Our staff are assigned monthly goals for outreach to partners and invite them to present their services at the youth office in Manchester.
+Our staff are assigned monthly goals for outreach to partners and invite them to present their services at the One Center.
 Organizations we maintain contact with include:

-organizationo no mantan contact maninolador Drug recovery programs Housing/homeless services Offender expungement Pregnant/parenting youth Mental/medical health services County food assistance services
+Drug recovery programs Housing/homeless services Offender expungement Pregnant/parenting youth Mental/medical health services County food assistance services